Eschatologue/CM_wiki/docs/factions/london.md

 # London
 The new beating heart of the British Empire, a thriving nation nestled within what was once a verdant forest claimed by the elves.
 London stands as a beacon of prosperity and military might, earning its place as one of Antares' most influential and formidable nations.

 Despite the absence of traditional arcane technology that has dominated Antares' history, London has swiftly risen to prominence through its groundbreaking technological advancements.
-As a dominant force, London's military leverages these innovations, incorporating firearms, artillery, dreadnoughts, airships, and power armor into its elite and specialized branches.
+As a dominant force, London's military leverages these innovations, incorporating firearms, artillery, dreadnoughts, airships, and power armour into its elite and specialized branches.

 In present times, London continues to exert a lasting influence across Antares.
 However, the priorities of its parliament have shifted from solely projecting power to encompassing the improvement of its citizens' livelihoods while also suppressing the ever-growing elven rebellion within its borders.